 To find criminal records from county or local police agencies:

-To conduct this online search, a person will need their full legal name (which is why knowing how to find someone’s middle name is crucial), date of birth, and social security number.
+To conduct this online search, a person will need their full legal name (which is why knowing looking up a person’s middle name is crucial), date of birth, and social security number.
 To obtain their own criminal records, a person must pay $25 to the state.
 Alternatively, South Carolina residents can also request their criminal records via mail.

-Similarly, in Florida, a person can search for their criminal records using the Florida Department of Law Enforcement’s Criminal History Search, an online database.
-This search costs $24, and requires an individual to enter the same information as that in South Carolina.
+Similarly, in Florida, a person can search for their criminal records using the Florida Department of Law Enforcement’s Criminal History Search,10 an online database.
+This search costs $24 and requires an individual to enter the same information as that in South Carolina.

 The process for searching online state law enforcement databases for criminal history is the same as the local level.